 So what is faith in God?
-Let me start by saying, I love the ocean!
-There is something deeply therapeutic about breathing in the salty air…it’s my happy place!
+Let me start this powerful topic by saying, I love the ocean!
+There is something deeply therapeutic about breathing in the salty air…it’s my happy place.

 On our last trip to the beach, I convinced myself that I wanted to swim out and touch one of those orange buoy markers in the water.